Soulrealz/blank_engine/README.md

 Go to this site and click on Windows under Pre-Built Binaries
 > https://premake.github.io/download

-Once you download the zip open it and get premake5.exe and save it in your bin folder in the project root directory.
+Once you download the zip open it and get premake5.exe and save it in bin folder(create it if it doesn't exist) in the project root directory.

 ### 2. Install CMake (necessary for some Conan packages)